Pulitzer Prizes in journalism awarded to The New York Times, The Washington Post, AP and others

-NEW YORK (AP) — The Associated Press won a Pulitzer Prize in feature photography Monday for its coverage of the global migration crisis centered on the U.S.-Mexico border, while The New York Times and the Washington Post each won three Pulitzer Prizes for their work in 2023.
+NEW YORK (AP) — The Associated Press won a Pulitzer Prize in feature photography Monday for its coverage of global migration through Latin America to the U.S., while The New York Times and the Washington Post each won three Pulitzer Prizes for their work in 2023.

 The Times and Reuters news service each won Pulitzers for their coverage of the Oct.
 7 Hamas attack on Israel and its aftermath.

-The Pulitzers’ prestigious award in public service was earned by ProPublica for reporting that “pierced the thick wall of secrecy” around the U.S. Supreme Court to show how billionaires gave gifts and travel to justices.
+The Pulitzers’ prestigious award in public service went to ProPublica for reporting that “pierced the thick wall of secrecy” around the U.S. Supreme Court to show how billionaires gave gifts and travel to justices.

 The Pulitzers also issued special citations to journalists and writers covering the war in Gaza, and to the late hip-hop critic Greg Tate.